anaconda/anaconda-project/docs/source/user-guide/tasks/work-with-commands.rst

 #.
 When prompted for the type of command, type:

-   * ``B`` if the command string is a Bokeh app or other app to run.
+   * ``B`` if the command string is a Bokeh app to run.
    * ``N`` if the command string is a Notebook to run.
-   * ``C`` if the command string is a Code file to run, such as a Python .py file.
+   * ``C`` if the command string is a Command line instruction to run, such as using Python to run a Python .py file.

-   [@electronwill: I tried to provide instructions to clarify when the user would select each type, but I'm not sure they're 100% correct.
-E.g., Is ``N`` the correct type for an IPython notebook?
-If so, is generic "notebook" correct for ``N`` or should this say "IPython notebook"?
-That is, is ``N`` only for IPython notebooks or are there other types of notebooks?
-Can ``C`` be an actual command-line command or does it have to be a code file?
-If a file, does it have to be Python (.py) or can it be a different file type?]

    EXAMPLE: To add a command called "hello" that runs ``python hello.py``::